EricaJoy/notsosecret/README.md

 notsosecret is an aggregator of secret.ly links posted to Twitter.

-This used to live at http://holle.red.
+Note: This was written during my free time while I was employed at a place that wasn't keen on it being public.
+I don't work at that place anymore, so now it can be public, it all it's horribleness.
+It used to live at http://holle.red.
+It does not anymore.
+RIP Secret.

 Why?
 ----
 I think it's interesting to watch just how "secret" secrets aren't.
 Also I needed to learn Django and this seemed like a fine excuse.

 Requirements
 ----